Yoo Jae-suk: Guest appearances and collaborations

 In 2012, Yoo appeared in the music video for Psy's hit single "Gangnam Style".
 In the video, he reprises the retro disco dancing character he created for the mock-band "Sagging Snail" in Infinite Challenges West Coast Highway Music Festival special, in which Psy also appeared.
 Following his appearance, Yoo became known worldwide as the "yellow suit guy".
 He also appeared in Psy's follow-up single, "Gentleman".

 In 2015, Yoo collaborated with JYP in Infinite Challenge.

 On 15 July 2015, Yoo signed an exclusive contract with FNC Entertainment after having been without an agency for about five years.

-In 2016, Yoo collaborated with EXO for the SM Station single "Dancing King", which was also a collaboration for Infinite Challenge.
-He performed with them at EXO's EXO Planet #3 - EXO'rDIUM concert in Bangkok.
+In 2016, Yoo collaborated with Exo for the SM Station single "Dancing King", which was also a collaboration for Infinite Challenge.
+He performed with them at Exo's Exo Planet 3 – The Exo'rdium concert in Bangkok.

 In 2020, through Hangout With Yoo, Yoo collaborated with Lee Hyo-ri and Rain to form the summer project co-ed trio SSAK3.
 Two original songs, "Beach Again" and "Play That Summer", and one cover song, "In Summer", were released.
 Soon after the end of SSAK3, Yoo collaborated with Lee Hyo-ri together with Kim Jong-min and Jung Jae-hyung on the "Refund Sisters" with Uhm Jung-hwa, Jessi & Hwasa as a promise after reaching number 1 in MBC Music Core show.

 On 6 July 2021, Yoo left FNC Entertainment upon the expiration of his contract and became a free agent.
 On 14 July, it was announced Yoo has signed with Antenna.

 On 13 December 2021, Yoo was diagnosed with COVID-19, canceled all of his schedules and took the necessary measures in accordance with quarantine agency guidelines.
 On 21 December 2021, it was reported that Yoo had recovered from the infection after completing home treatment for COVID-19, according to a health official's decision.